 I must sign and upload a Photo Release Agreement and a Creative Works License Agreement before my display will be published.Exhibitor Agreement

-Releases give the Road to Athenaeum website permission to DISPLAY your creative work (your Exhibit) and the related photographs, illustrations, and other images on the page.
+Releases give the Athenaeum Showcase website permission to DISPLAY your creative work (your Exhibit) and the related photographs, illustrations, and other images on the page.
 There are three kinds of release forms that you MIGHT need DEPENDING ON THE CONTENTS OF YOUR EXHIBIT:

 - Creative Work Grant of Use Form